fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

-The tunnel established between the MDD and KMF is a DTLS association that is established before any messages are forwarded on behalf of the endpoint.
+The tunnel established between the MDD and KMF is a DTLS association that is established before any messages are forwarded on behalf of the endpoint by the MDD.
 DTLS packets received from the endpoint are encapsulated by the MDD inside this tunnel as data to be sent to the KMF.
 Likewise, when the MDD receives data from the KMF over the tunnel, it extracts the DTLS message inside and forwards that to the endpoint.
-In this way, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the KMF, with the MDD simply forwarding packets between the two entities and having no visibility into the confidential information exchanged or derived.
+In this way, effectively, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the KMF, with the MDD simply forwarding packets between the two entities and having no visibility into the confidential information exchanged or derived.

 Following the existing DTLS-SRTP procedures, the endpoint and KMF will arrive at a selected cipher and key material, which are used for HBH encryption and authentication by both the endpoint and the MDD.
-However, since the MDD would not have direct access to this information, the KMF will share the HBH key information with the MDD via the tunneling protocol defined in this document.
+However, since the MDD would not have direct access to this information, the KMF explicitly shares the HBH key information with the MDD via the tunneling protocol defined in this document.

 By establishing this DTLS tunnel between the MDD and KMF and